cncf/kubernetes-community-days/committee-resources/sessionize.md

 ---

-## Sessionize CFP Status Notifications in Slack
+## New Session Notifications in Slack

-Automatically post a session status summary to your organizing team's Slack channel so everyone can see at a glance how many talks are Nominated, Accepted, Declined, and more, without logging into Sessionize.
+Automatically receive a Slack message whenever a new session is submitted to your Sessionize CFP.
+Your organizing team gets notified in real time — including the session title, description, and speaker names — without having to log into Sessionize.

-This workflow was first used by KCD Texas and can be replicated by any KCD with only a Sessionize event ID and a Slack workspace.
+This workflow was first used by KCD Texas and can be replicated by any KCD with a Sessionize event ID, a Slack workspace, and a GitHub repository.

 ---